-Long before I graduated from Valley I had realised that I was not cut out to be an operational fast jet pilot.
+I had realised long before I graduated from Valley that I was not cut out to be an operational fast jet pilot.
 To put it bluntly, I was too old.
-I think it was probably the first time in my life, but by no means the last, when I accepted that I was too old for something I really wanted to do and so I wanted to make the most of the final solo low level navigation sortie.
+I think it was probably the first time in my life, but by no means the last, when I accepted that I was too old for something I really wanted to do and so I wanted to make the most of the final solo general handling sortie.
 It was exciting roaring down the runway, gaining more speed than was really necessary before pulling up into a steep climb - up, up and away.
 It was awesome (to use the meaning that 21st Century teenagers attach to the word) swanning around at high speed before returning to Anglesey through the A5 mountain pass in Snowdonia, pulling 6.5g to get round the tightest of the corners, and waving back at tourists on the summit of Snowdon.

 As the Valley course neared its end, I and all my contemporaries on both the Hunter and the Gnat streams were 'sweating' on our next posting, the one that would determine the pattern of our future flying career in the RAF.
 The RAF personnel staff allocated 'slots' for students graduating from Valley according to the RAF's needs rather than the capabilities or wishes of the students.
 Of the six of us on my Hunter course, three were selected to fill slots at the Hunter school at RAF Chivenor in north Devon for further training with a view to a posting to an operational fast jet squadron.
 They were delighted.
 One was sent off for helicopter training, which is what he had always wanted.
 Another was sent to Oakington with a view to a posting to the V Force as a co-pilot, which is most definitely not what he wanted.
 I was posted to the Central Flying School (CFS) at RAF Little Rissington for training as a Qualified Flying Instructor (QFI).
 When I expressed my disappointment, it was pointed out that the RAF regularly selected a small number of newly-trained pilots to go straight on to CFS for training as flying instructors.